Using the Contract Hierarchy in Lextree

-A recent article, “Use the Contract Hierarchy for Better Results,” in the The Berkman Letter outlined an innovative approach to contract management.
+A recent article, “Use the Contract Hierarchy for Better Results,” in The Berkman Letter outlined an innovative approach to contract management.
 The contract hierarchy can improve profitability, collaboration, and risk management.
 The contract hierarchy unifies the legal concept of a contract, document management, and business analysis.
 This article explains the hierarchy and then shows how to use Lextree for Contract Management to implement the contract hierarchy.

 The contract hierarchy starts with the business deal at the top, supported by documents (including the main agreement), with requirements at the base.